cesanta/mongoose-os/README.md

 _assigment_ but rather a copyright _license_.
 You retain the copyright on your contributions.

-## Licensing
+# Licensing

-V7 is released under commercial and
+Mongoose is released under commercial and
 [GNU GPL v.2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html) open source licenses.
 The GPLv2 open source License does not generally permit incorporating this software into non-open source programs.